QualInsight/qualinsight-plugins-sonarqube-badges/README.md

 This configuration step is mandatory.
 If the ``sonar.core.serverBaseURL`` property is not set (i.e. default value is used) the plugin may behave incorrectly as SonarQube REST API may be unreachable.

+Note that if authentication is required on your SonarQube instance in order to access a project's page, then the plugin is currently unable to work due to a SonarQube limitation (see issue #15.)

 ### Linking your badge to a project's page

 Once the plugin is installed, you can display generated badge and link to your SonarQube project's or view's page as follows.